jvgalvin/Portfolio/customer_segmentation/README.md

 This was a self-inspired project that I identified and completed to make more efficient use of my time in a former sales role.

 # Data
 The data used was and is not publicly avaialable and several cells have been removed or redacted to protect confidentiality.
+The data came from Salesforce.

 # Tools Used
 I performed this analysis locally within Jupyter Notebook.